microtrain/bootcamp/11-CakePHP/02-CakePHP.md

   * first_name - the first name of the reader making a comment
   * last_name - the last name of the reader making a comment
   * email - the email of the reader making a comment
-  * comment - the readers comment
+  * comment - the reader's comment
-  * created - current time stamp at the time of submission
+  * created - current timestamp at the time of submission
 1. At the bottom of each article provide a form that will collect the above data and on submit
   * Save the data to the comments table